Sberm/Transgender.rs/README.md

 editor = vim
 ```

-that will be the editor that's opened after hitting `o` or `ENTER` when cursor is on a file
+that will be the editor opened after hitting `o` or `ENTER` when cursor is on a file

 the default editor is `vi`